ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ### Clear VirtualBox machine

 You can use clear virtual machine from ChipWhisperer GitHub too.
 Download virtual machine from [GitHub](https://github.com/newaetech/chipwhisperer/releases/tag/5.2.1) and run it (you may have to set up password yourself on first startup).
+New version (5.3) is released, but take version 5.2.1.
 Login to virtual machine (user/password: vagrant/vagrant), setup Jupyter password and reboot.
 Connect localhost:8888 with your web browser.

 * If your connection fails when you try to connect your board first time, you may have to download and install VirtualBox extensions to make USB connection to work.